 - Share recycling information through social media and other channels

 Food and beverage cartons are recyclable!
-Now that more than 60 percent of U.S. households have access to carton recycling, it is more important than ever to for brands to help spread the word.
+Now that the majority of U.S. households have access to carton recycling, and given increasingly limited natural resources, it is more important than ever for brands to help spread the word.

-The following toolkit materials allow you to easily incorporate content into your brand’s website, emails, Facebook, Twitter and Instagram channels to leverage our campaign activities and raise your brand’s commitment to sustainability at the same time.
+The following toolkit materials allow you to easily incorporate content into your brand’s website, emails, and social media channels to leverage our campaign activities and raise your brand’s commitment to sustainability at the same time.

 Content you can use in your own communications efforts, including: